Amazing Colombia!

 The elfin forest and nearby areas are home to many endemic species including the rare and local Rufous-fronted Parakeet, and near-endemic Black-thighed Puffleg.
 Starting in the elfin forests we will look for these two species along with the near-endemic Black-backed Bush Tanager, and Paramo Tapaculo, while feeding flocks may include Hooded Mountain Tanager, Golden-crowned Tanager, Sedge wren, Plain-coloured Seedeater, Paramo Seedeater, Tawny Antpitta, Stout-billed Cinclodes, Andean Tit-spinetail, Crowned Chat-tyrant, Brown-backed Chat-tyrant, Andean Tit-spinetail and White-chinned Thistletail.

-One of the main targets of this stunning mountain is the endemic Buffy Helmetcrest, an amazing bird that favors flowering bushes of Speletia (commonly known as ‘frailejones’ , a unique subshrub from the sunflower family, that only exists in the Paramo).
+One of the main targets of this amazing mountain is the endemic Buffy Helmetcrest, an amazing bird that favors flowering bushes of Espeletia (commonly known as ‘frailejones’ , a unique subshrub from the sunflower family, that only exists in the Paramo).
+A cool experience we will have here is birding while chilling in the hot springs themselves, binoculars in one hand and a drink in the other 🙂

 Accommodation at Termales del Ruiz Hotel / https://hoteltermalesdelruiz.com/